The Perfect 4 to 5 Days in Amsterdam Itinerary

 Wandering the canals of Amsterdam is an essential part of any travel itinerary in this beautiful city.
 The picturesque waterways, lined with charming buildings and quaint bridges offer a unique perspective on the city’s history and culture and why it’s such a popular and timeless destination.

 A great spot to begin is The Singel Canal, which is one of the oldest canals that make up the network of canals in Amsterdam.
-Afterwards, make your way to The Brouwersgracht (Brewers’ Canal) to enjoy one of Amsterdam’s most scenic and picturesque canals.
+Afterwards, make your way to The Brouwersgracht (Brewers’ Canal) to enjoy one of Amsterdam’s most scenic and picturesque places.

 This is also the perfect time of day to sit at one of the quaint cafes lining the canalled streets to watch local life go by and enjoy a coffee or a local Dutch beer.